monicapserrano/text_to_cad/README.md

 The command above will generate training data for the primitive shape: sphere.

 ## Train a new model
-In order to train the model, you can run the script under `model_generation`.
+In order to train and generate the model, you can run the script under `model_generation`.
+The model will be stored under the `model.pth` file.
+This script will also generate other files, such are `config.yaml` and `vectorizer.pkl`, which will also be needed when calling the `run_text_to_cad.py` script.
 ```
 python3 /usr/bin/train_model.py --datasets-dir path_to_datasets_dir
 ```